California: Media and entertainment

 Hollywood and the rest of the Los Angeles area is a major global center for entertainment, with the U.S. film industry's "Big Five" major film studios (Columbia, Disney, Paramount, Universal, and Warner Bros.) as well as many minor film studios being based in or around the area.
 Many animation studios are also headquartered in the state.

-The five major American television broadcast networks (ABC, CBS, NBC, PBS, and Fox) as well as many other networks all have production facilities and offices in the state.
-All five, plus the two major Spanish-language networks (Telemundo and Univision) each have at least four owned-and-operated TV stations in California, one in Los Angeles, one in San Diego, one in San Francisco, and one in Sacramento.
+The four major American television commercial broadcast networks (ABC, CBS, NBC, and Fox) as well as other networks all have production facilities and offices in the state.
+All the four major commercial broadcast networks, plus the two major Spanish-language networks (Telemundo and Univision) each have at least three owned-and-operated TV stations in California, including at least one in Los Angeles and at least one in San Francisco.

-The San Francisco Bay Area is home to several prominent internet media and social media companies, including three of the "Big Five" technology companies (Apple, Meta, and Google) as well as other services such as Netflix, Pandora Radio, Twitter, Yahoo!, and YouTube.
-Microsoft and Amazon also have offices in the area.
-It is also home to Silicon Valley, were many technology companies, such as HP inc., Intel, and many others are headquartered.
-Many automobile companies, such as Tesla, Inc., have there origins in the state, while others, like Honda, Hyundai, Toyota, Ford, Chevrolet, Jeep, Dodge, Kia, Nissan, Subaru, Volkswagen, BMW, Audi, Mercedes-Benz, Porsche, Volvo, Ferrari, Lamborghini, and many others have factories and offices in the state.

-One of the oldest radio stations in the United States still in existence, KCBS (AM) in the Bay Area, was founded in 1909.
+One of the oldest radio stations in the U.S. still in existence, KCBS (AM) in the San Francisco Bay Area, was founded in 1909.
 Universal Music Group, one of the "Big Four" record labels, is based in Santa Monica, while Warner Records is based in Los Angeles.
 Many independent record labels, such as Mind of a Genius Records, are also headquartered in the state.
 California is also the birthplace of several international music genres, including the Bakersfield sound, Bay Area thrash metal, alternative rock, g-funk, nu metal, glam metal, thrash metal, psychedelic rock, stoner rock, punk rock, hardcore punk, metalcore, pop punk, surf music, third wave ska, west coast hip hop, west coast jazz, jazz rap, and many other genres.
 Other genres such as pop rock, indie rock, hard rock, hip hop, pop, rock, rockabilly, country, heavy metal, grunge, new wave and disco were popularized in the state.

-Many British bands, such as Led Zeppelin, Deep Purple, Black Sabbath, and The Rolling Stones settled in the state after becoming internationally famous.
+In addition, many British bands, such as Led Zeppelin, Deep Purple, Black Sabbath, and the Rolling Stones settled in the state after becoming internationally famous.

-The state is home to many amusement parks, including Disneyland, Six Flags Magic Mountain, Knotts Berry Farm, Universal Studios Hollywood, Six Flags Discovery Kingdom, Knotts Soak City, Six Flags Hurricane Harbor, Disney California Adventure, California's Great America, Santa Cruz Beach Boardwalk, Pacific Park, Balboa Fun Zone, Castle Park, Belmont Park, SeaWorld, Legoland, Wet'n'Wild, and many others.
-The state also hosts the Orange County Fair every summer.
+As the home of Silicon Valley, the Bay Area is the headquarters of several prominent internet media, social media, and other technology companies.
+Three of the "Big Five" technology companies (Apple, Meta, and Google) are based in the area as well as other services such as Netflix, Pandora Radio, Twitter, Yahoo!, and YouTube.
+Other prominent companies that are headquartered here include HP inc. and Intel.
+Microsoft and Amazon also have offices in the area.

+California, particularly Southern California, is considered the birthplace of modern car culture.

+Several fast food, fast casual, and casual dining chains were also founded California, including some that have since expanded internationally like California Pizza Kitchen, Denny's, IHOP, McDonald's, Panda Express, and Taco Bell.